Overview

 Philosophy, on the other hand, is the pursuit of wisdom, especially wisdom about the highest things, beginning in wonder and proceeding by way of reflection on what Socrates calls “the things that are.”
 This dual discipline will provide a solid foundation for further studies, a career in education, or simply a well-examined life.

-Theology and Philosophy Curriculum
+Theology & Philosophy Curriculum

 General Education